 10 of the Fastest European Cars From the 90s

-Last time we spoke about the fastest cars from the 90s, we looked at cars that came from Japanese automotive manufactures.
+Last time we spoke about the fastest cars from the 90s, we looked at cars that came from Japanese automotive manufacturers.
 This time, we’ll look at those speedy cars that came from European makers.

 Few cars on this list remain relevant by today’s go-fast standards.
-However, the F-1 was the original super car, with its capable top speed of over 230 miles per hour.
+However, the McLaren F-1 was the original super car, with its capable top speed of over 230 miles per hour.
 Everything about this car from the 6.1 liter 618 horsepower naturally aspirated V12 to the liquid lines of the body forced all other automotive manufactures who wanted to be called exotic car makers grimace with envy.
 Truly, this British car maker set the standard for every super car to follow.

 Following the highly successful racing scene of the F40, it seemed obvious that Ferrari would continue on with this heritage.
-However, the F50 wasn’t quite as fast as its predecessor.
+However, the Ferrari F50 wasn’t quite as fast as its predecessor.
 It still made the jump from 0-60 in 3.8 seconds with a ¼ mile time of just 12.1.
 And, top speed wasn’t too shabby, either, at 190 miles per hour.
 Even though this is one of the fastest cars of the 90s, something seemed to be missing.

 There have been quite a few fast Mercedes to grace us with their presence over the years, but none were as influential as the AMG built CLK.
 The 6.9 liter V12 was capable of launching this long and low Benz from 0-60 in just 3.1 seconds, while achieving a blistering top speed of 215 mph.
 These cars were basically built for one reason: To dominate on the track.
 But, in order to comply with the rules, Mercedes couldn’t just build a race car, they had to sell a few of them to some lucky buyers with deep pockets.

-Generally speaking, I dislike Jags as much as any red blooded American does.
+Generally speaking, I dislike Jaguars as much as any red blooded American does.
 So, the only reason why I’m listing this car, is because it is fast.
 Reliability on the other hand, is an entirely different story.

 Bugatti is a far cry from who they were back in the 90s, in a good way.
 Automotive technology has come a long way for the hyper-car manufacturer, who is still very much the fastest kid in town.
-The eb 110’s quad turbo (yes, that’s 4 turbos) 3.5 liter V12 engine unleashed all of its power to drive each of the four wheels, which helped it inch from 0-62 in only 3.2 seconds, with a top speed of 216 miles per hour.
+The EB 110’s quad turbo (yes, that’s 4 turbos) 3.5 liter V12 engine unleashed all of its power to drive each of the four wheels, which helped it inch from 0-62 in only 3.2 seconds, with a top speed of 216 miles per hour.
 By the standards put forth by the early 1990s, that ain’t bad.

 The Diablo was the successor to the Countach throne, after it ended its decades long reign as the Lamborghini flagship model.
 The Diablo took style and looks to a new level, and disappearing were the days of the wedge shaped super car.
 Truly innovative, the mid-rear engine super car came with an all wheel drive system that helped plant the almost 500 ponies to the wheels, launching it from 0-100 mph in only 4.5 seconds.
 The Diablo was the link between what Lamborghinis were, and what they are today.